chompie1337/SIGRed_RCE_PoC/README.md

 ## Detecting Exploitation and Workaround Fix

-This PoC includes a Grapl rule to detect exploitation of SigRed.
 To implement a rule for your preferred SIEM, look for invalid child processes of dns.exe.
+Note that isn't the only way this could be exploited, but it would probably detect most exploitation attempts.

 If patching is not possible, a workaround fix is available:
 ```